Fnefe/google-docs-article/tips-and-tricks-for-beginners.md

 ## Tips and Tricks for Beginners
-There  are hidden gems and clever tips and tricks in Google Docs, that can optimize your document creation experience and make you more productive.
+There  are tips and tricks in Google Docs, that can optimize your document creation experience and make you more productive.

 ---
 ### Using Templates